 There is also a 0.5% charge if you spend over £1,000 per month, in accordance with their fair usage policy.
 Worst case scenario if you spend over £1,000 in THB at the weekend, your fees could skyrocket to 3.5%, which is more than the charges applied by some high-street banks.

-Currensea does not have any such fees for using their card.
+Currensea does not have any such fees for using their travel debit card.
 You have your set monthly limits, but anything you spend is at the same rate of 0.5%

-Alternatively, if you are planning a trip to South Africa for a week, even if you spend less than £1,000 during your trip and make exchanges during the week rather than at the weekend – Currensea would still be the cheapest option as we add a 0.5% fee on top of the interbank rate, whereas Revolut adds 1% during the week for all spend and an extra 2% at the weekend bringing the total fees to 3%.
+Alternatively, if you are planning a trip to South Africa for a week, even if you spend less than £1,000 during your trip and make exchanges during the week rather than at the weekend – Currensea would still be the cheapest option as we add a 0.5% fee on top of the interbank exchange rate, whereas Revolut adds 1% during the week for all spend and an extra 2% at the weekend.

 Currensea Limited is registered in England and Wales (No. 11413946), authorised by the Financial Conduct Authority (Reference No. 843507) and is a Principal Member of Mastercard.
 We are registered with the Information Commissioner's Office (Registration No. ZA524676).